Rural France: A tale of two villages

 Unemployment in this area stands at around 18%, causing the village to be emptied of its youth.
 Every local resident I chat to in the street tells me regretfully that their sons and daughters now live in Bordeaux or Paris, driven far away by the hunt for work.

 "I've watched this village disintegrate over the past," says local National Front politician Pierre Dinet.

 "It's ageing so fast, you get the sense that the young can't wait to get out because quite frankly there's nothing for them here.
-Successive governments from both the right and the left don't give a fig for rural villages like these."'Left to rot'
+Successive governments from both the right and the left don't give a fig for rural villages like these."